 How to Machine Wash Your Down Jacket or Sleeping Bag

 We recommend using a large capacity front loading washing machine (over 10kg capacity), especially for bags with over 1,000g of down – the bigger the bag the more capacity you'll need.
-A standard household washing machine usually has a capacity of under 7kg which is not gonna to cut the mustard for most sleeping bags.
+(A standard household washing machine usually has a capacity of under 7kg).

-Run a quick empty wash cycle to throughly clean the drawer of any detergent or fabric conditioners.
+Run a quick empty wash cycle to thoroughly clean the drawer of any detergent or fabric conditioners.

 After the wash cycle is complete, rinse your jacket or sleeping bag thoroughly.

-Now it's time to do something with that soggy mass of feathers.
-Proper drying is the most important part of the whole process as it stops your down from clumping together in a useless lump at the bottom of each baffle.
+Yes - and we recommend that you do.
+Proper drying is the most important part of the whole process as it stops your down from clumping together.
 Your down needs to be dried thoroughly, slowly and with regular fluffing to regain its original loft.
+Here's how:

 IMPORTANT: Your bag will be extremely heavy after washing so take care when you lift it out to avoid putting any stress on the seams.